 The next day at school, one of the children told me La Llorona had gotten the boy.
 I could only stand there speechless, having never heard of La Llorona.
 They explained that she was the “ditch lady” that wandered up and down the ditches looking for little kids to “steal” because her own children had drowned in a terrible accident.
 That frightened me because two of these muddy trenches were outside my back door.
 On cloudy days we could imagine her ascending from the heavens to take her place along the irrigation ditches.

 Submitted By: By Reverend Elizabeth Kirkwood

 About the Author: Reverend Elizabeth Kirkwood lived in Albuquerque, New Mexico as a child.
 Today she is a practicing Methodist Minister in Oklahoma and Kansas.
-She and her husband Cody have been married for 14 years and love to tell stories to their girls that help them to embrace their Hispanic heritage.
+She and her husband Cody have been married for 14 years and love to tell their girls stories that help them embrace their Hispanic heritage.
 Elizabeth is currently attending the University of Northwestern Oklahoma in Alva, majoring in Social Work.
 Enrolled in a Mythology class at the moment, she was assigned to write a paper and has chosen La Llorona.

 My Mom’s Bedroom Window

 When I was about eleven, I was sitting in my bedroom (in the same house my mom grew up in) by myself, at night, in the middle of winter, and it had been snowing.
 I heard a noise outside my window.
 I’m afraid of the dark, so I didn’t check to see what it was; I just left the room and did something else for a while.
 When I told my mom about it, she told me this story.
-She said it was La Llorona outside the window both of those nights.
+She said it was La Llorona outside the window on both of those nights.

 Cries in the Night